 It's refreshing to see Jones on board, given that he was on Heyward's case at times last year, almost daring the kid to play through the shoulder problems.
 Unfortunately for us, a lot of experts are jumping on the Heyward train as well.
 His ADP is 85.6 in early Mock Draft Central industry play (that makes him the No. 24 outfielder), while he's at 107.3 in standard mocks (the No. 31 outfielder).
 The first price gives me cause for pause, but the second one looks like a bargain.

-How soon is now for Julio Teheran?
-What becomes of the jumbled rotation?super year at Triple-A (2.55 ERA, 1.18 WHIP, 2.54 K/BB, 15-3 record), he just turned 21 last month and the Braves don't have an automatic rotation spot for him.
+Although Teheran might be the best pitching prospect in the National League and he's coming off a super year at Triple-A (2.55 ERA, 1.18 WHIP, 2.54 K/BB, 15-3 record), he just turned 21 last month and the Braves don't have an automatic rotation spot for him.
 By default, he might have to start the year getting more Triple-A seasoning, work he may or may not need.
 Even if he does make the Braves to open the year, you have to figure the inning ceiling will be fairly low.

 The Braves are looking strong at the top, in theory, with established righties Tommy Hanson and Tim Hudson.
 Brandon Beachy isn't going anywhere after last year's splashy debut.
 Jair Jurrjens was shopped during the winter but no one was biting; thus, he comes back for another year on Peachtree Street.